srekoc/kube-truth/blue-green/README.md

 You can call the app using `curl wonderful:30080 `.

-The application YAML is available at `/wonderful/init.yaml` .
+The application YAML is `blue-deploy-v1.yaml` .

 The app has a Deployment with image `httpd:alpine` , but should be switched over to `nginx:alpine` .